 |May.
 3, 2019||House Committee on Ethics reauthorized for the Investigative Subcommittee for the 116th Congress.|

 |Jul.
 30, 2020||House Committee on Ethics published their report, concluded he was guilty of all charges, recommended a reprimand and fined Schweikert $50,000.|

 |Jul.
 31, 2020||House of Representatives voted unanimously by voice to reprimand Rep. Schweikert|

-Each dot in the chart below is a member of the House of Representatives.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Schweikert is shown as a purple triangle. (analysis methodology)
+Schweikert is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot is a member of the House of Representatives positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 David Schweikert sits on the following committees: